L53317/my_demo/README.md

 # my_demo
-this is a demo for creating repository
+this is a demo for creating a new repository